Anthony Ireland (bishop)

+Anthony John Ireland (born 28 April 1957) is an Australian Catholic prelate, who has served as Archbishop of Hobart since August of 2025.

+On 20 June 2025, Ireland was appointed by Pope Leo XIV as the new Archbishop of Hobart, Tasmania, after the retirement of Archbishop Julian Porteous.
+He was installed as the New Archbishop of Hobart on the 12th of August 2025.

-Anthony John Ireland (born 28 April 1957) is an Australian Catholic bishop.
-He has served as an Auxiliary Bishop of the Roman Catholic Archdiocese of Melbourne since 2021.
-Previously parish priest of St Gregory the Great Parish in Doncaster.
-His episcopal consecration took place on 13 July 2021.
+He previously served as an Auxiliary Bishop of the Roman Catholic Archdiocese of Melbourne from 2021 until August 2025.
+He also previously served as parish priest of St Gregory the Great Parish, in Doncaster, Victoria.

 Early life

 Ireland was born in East Melbourne, just a short walk from St Patrick's Cathedral, Melbourne.
 He was the eldest of three children and grew up in Caulfield, in Melbourne's inner south, in a home that fostered Catholic life and culture.
 The family attended Mass weekly, prayed the rosary daily and they were all involved in local sodalities.

 He received his primary education at St. Aloysius, Caulfield and secondary education at De La Salle College, Malvern, run by the De La Salle Brothers.
 After graduating, he began work for National Australia Bank and later worked for the City of Hawthorn.
 He applied for seminary at Corpus Christi College in Clayton in his early 20s and entered in 1981.